mhezarei/divar-data-analyst-summercamp-entrance-task/README.md

 # divar-data-analyst-summercamp-task
 This repository contains the entrance task submission for Divar's Data Analyst summer camp.
-The detailed version of the explanation is found in `task.pdf,` which is written in Persian.
+The detailed version of the explanation is found in `task.pdf`, which is written in Persian.

 ## Dataset Explanation
 Each user in the Divar application can search a query and receive some results.
 Then he/she can click on any of the shown results.
 Results are sorted by Time (and not relevance).
 This dataset contains the behavior of some users during a specific day.
 Each row of this dataset is equivalent to an action taken by a user.
 The columns are explained below: